MEd Applied Linguistics

 I have well over a decade of experience and knowledge, not just of academic operations, but of academic leadership, management and strategic development.
 Specifically:

-- I am Course Leader, i.e. I manage all student-experience related aspects, for 4 MSc’s.
-I also lead teaching on 2 under- and 4 post-graduate modules.
+- I am Course Leader, i.e. I manage all student-experience related aspects, for the MSc Safety, Health and Environmental Management.
+I also lead teaching on under- and post-graduate modules.
 I have won 4 University prizes for my innovative teaching – using mixes of traditional, totally at a distance and online classroom environments, (having students sat with me in the same room, whilst others receive my lectures streamed live with interactive text messaging).
 I therefore understand and lead as an example of good innovative and engaging teaching practice.

-- I’m also a keen scholar; having published 45 research papers and currently supervising 4 PhD students, with a total of 3 PhD/MPhil’s successfully supervised so far.
+- I’m also a keen scholar; having published 45 research papers and have supervised 7 PhD/MPhil’s successfully so far.
 I therefore know how to gain funding for, and how to give support to, students undertaking cutting-edge research.

 - During 2012 I successfully completed a 3 yr (60% fulltime) secondment in our University’s Centre for Excellence in Learning and Teaching where I was Head of Technology Enhanced Learning.
 In this role I managed a team of staff comprising Senior Lecturers and IT experts.
 I was responsible for strategic and operational tasks such as developing University policies, reviewing our virtual learning environment, and gaining research funding.

 My contributions to research have been in two key areas: Environmental Engineering and Higher Education.
 I have published a total of 31 papers and 2 books in the field of Environmental Engineering, and a total of 13 in the field of Higher Education.

 My book entitled ‘Environmental Management Systems: An easy to use guide to boosting your organization’s environmental performance’, 2nd edition, Createspace Publishing, ISBN-13: 978-1539398240, 2016 is now available at this link.

 Based upon 5 years of indentured industrial mechanical engineering experience and post-graduate research which I completed as part of an MSc Energy Conservation and the Environment, I completed a government-funded PhD in 1997.